elanmed/ff.nvim/README.md

     - The current buffer
     - The basename of the current file (with and without an extension)
     - The fuzzy score of the filename against the current input

+## Performance
+`ff.nvim` prioritizes performance in a few ways:

+- Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
+- Results from the previous input* are used as the source files when filtering results for the current input.
+This _dramatically_ reduces the number of files to process as the input grows
+   - (*or more accurately, the current input minus the last character)
+- Extensive caching:
+    - `fd` is executed once and cached when the plugin first loads
+    - Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
+    - Info about open buffers are pulled once and cached when the picker is opened
+    - Icons are cached by extension to avoid calling `mini.icons` when possible
+    - Results are cached for each user input
+- A max of `opts.max_results_considered` results are processed
+- Only visible results in the results window are highlighted
+- Icons and highlights can be disabled for especially large codebases

+With these optimizations in place, I average around 15ms per keystroke on a codebase of 60k files.
+Enable the `benchmark_step` and `benchmark_mean` options to try yourself

 ## Configuration example
 ```lua